-Pine Island Road is a county road west of Burnt Store Road, and any improvements to it would be constructed and paid for by Lee County, or possibly by a special tax or assessment on Pine Islanders.
+Pine Island Road is a county road west of Burnt Store Road, and any improvements to it would be constructed and paid for by Lee County.
 However, state and federal permits are required for all new bridges, especially those that would affect boat traffic.
 In 1972, Matlacha Pass became part of the state's 12,500-acre Matlacha Pass Aquatic Preserve to protect its estuarine and marine habitats in essentially natural conditions.

 A Matlacha bypass bridge would have serious environmental impacts and there is no source of funds to build it (see cost data in Appendix B).
 Its increased traffic capacity might lead to approval of more development on Pine Island, negating its positive impacts on traffic flow and hurricane evacuation.
-If the increased capacity were provided without allowing an additional increment of development on Pine Island, traffic congestion on Pine Island Road would be reduced substantially.
+If the increased capacity did not allow the development of more land on Pine Island, traffic congestion on Pine Island Road would be reduced substantially.